While making reservation notify Your Airline

 - Pack your medication, passport, jewelry, important documents, and other valuables in your hand luggage.

 - Remember that both, checked and hand luggage are subject to search.

 - Ensure you do not exceed your baggage allowance.

 - For more information visit our luggage section.

 Belt buckles, shoes, and other attire containing metal may set off the metal detectors at the security checkpoints.
 Therefore, we do advise to dress as comfortably as possible if the time and type of you trip will let you so.

 To save time pack all such metal items in your hand luggage before arriving at the checkpoint.
 Place shoes, sweaters, jackets and 1-liter bag in a bin before going through the metal detectors.

 Before leaving for the airport, make sure you have your ID/passport, visa (if required) as well as ticket or boarding pass.
 For more information on travel documents visit our travel documents section.

 Get to the airport

-- Plan your visit to Krakow Airport by doing some research on the airport and the terminal itself.
+- Plan your visit to Krakow Airport by doing some research on the airport and the terminal itself - check it here

 - Visit our transport section to check all the means of transport available to get to Krakow Airport.